Oklahoma City Bankruptcy Lawyer

 Do You Get out of All Debts if You Declare Bankruptcy?

 Not all debts are discharged.
-The debts discharged vary under each chapter of the Bankruptcy Code.
+In and Oklahoma City Area The debts discharged vary under each chapter of the Bankruptcy Code.
 Section 523(a) of the Code specifically excepts various categories of debts from the discharge granted to individual debtors.
 Therefore, the debtor must still repay those debts after bankruptcy.

 Does the Debtor Have the Right to a Discharge or Can Creditors Object to the Discharge?

-Can a Debtor Receive a Second Discharge in a Later Chapter 7 Case?
+Can a Debtor Receive a Second Discharge in a Later Chapter 7 Bankruptcy Case?

 What Happens If Bankruptcy is not Discharged?

-The court may revoke a discharge under certain circumstances.
-For example, a trustee, creditor, or the U.S. trustee may request that the court revoke the debtor’s discharge in a chapter 7 bankruptcy case based on allegations that the debtor: obtained the discharge fraudulently; failed to disclose the fact that he or she acquired or became entitled to acquire property that would constitute property of the bankruptcy estate; committed one of several acts of impropriety described in the Bankruptcy Code; or failed to explain any misstatements discovered in an audit of the case or fails to provide documents or information requested in an audit of the case.
+The court may revoke a discharge under certain circumstances In Oklahoma City OK.
+For example, a trustee, creditor, or the U.S. trustee may request that the court revoke the debtor’s discharge in a chapter 7 bankruptcy case based on allegations that the debtor: obtained the discharge fraudulently; failed to disclose the fact that he or she acquired or became entitled to acquire property that would constitute property of the bankruptcy estate; committed one of several acts of impropriety described in the Bankruptcy Code, or failed to explain any misstatements discovered in an audit of the case or fails to provide documents or information requested in an audit of the case.

 In chapter 11, 12, and 13 cases, if confirmation of a plan or the discharge is obtained through fraud, the court can revoke the order of confirmation or discharge.